yatian-skyler-li/PointCloud-RasterAnalysis/README.md

 # 2. Individual tree detection using lidR for Malcolm Knapp Research Forest (MKRF)
 - Dataset
-  - 20 .las tiles for MKRF were used (MKRF\LAS\).
+  - 20 .las tiles for MKRF were used (MKRF\Normalized\).
 The lidar data was collected over the Malcolm Knapp Research Forest (MKRF) in Maple Ridge, BC.
 This data was collected in May 2010 by a discrete return sensor with an approximate point density of 3.1 returns / m2.
   - MKRF_Plots.csv (MKRF\) shows four plot locations for this project.

 - Main steps
   - Extract point clouds for each plot location and remove outliers below 0 m and above 65 m
   - Detect individual trees using a point cloud with segment_trees function and Li et al., 2012 algorithm
   - Detect individual trees using a CHM.
 Dalponte and Coomes 2016 algorithm was applied.

+Note that the actual data for AFRF and MKRF was not uploaded due to the unknown copyright restrictions.